-The purpose of final examinations is to provide a final evaluation of students’ academic progress for the entire course or since the last examination.
-Final examinations or other learning experience will be scheduled during the scheduled finals week for courses of two or more credits unless exceptions have been approved by College of Nursing administration.
+The purpose of final examinations is to provide a final evaluation of a student's academic progress for the entire course or since the last examination.
+Final examinations or other learning experiences will be scheduled during the scheduled finals week for courses of two or more credits unless exceptions have been approved by the College of Nursing administration.
 Students should check with the Semester Coordinator at the beginning of the semester to determine the final examination schedule and plan to be on campus during finals week.

 - The nursing major is completed in a five-semester sequence.
 Each course of each semester must be completed before continuing to the next semester.

 - A grade of “C” or higher is required in all nursing major courses (including prefixes NURS, HSC or PHA).
-All undergraduate courses with the NURS prefix utilize the University’s ConnectState early alert function, which notifies the student’s Advisor when a student is not meeting course expectations.
-Students may repeat one failed nursing major course may repeat with application to and permission from the College of Nursing Associate/Assistant Deans.
-A written request to repeat a course must be submitted to the Director of Nursing Student Services.
+All undergraduate courses with the NURS prefix utilize the university’s ConnectState early alert function, which notifies the student’s adviser when a student is not meeting course expectations.
+Students who fail a nursing major course may repeat with application to and permission from the Progression Committee.
 Permission may be granted based on the circumstance related to the failure and based on available space.
 Students should work with their academic advisor to initiate a progression application.

 - A student who fails a course due to unsafe practice in a clinical experience will not be eligible for readmission to the nursing major unless evidence is submitted that unsafe behaviors have been corrected.